SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/reports.md

 ![Export schedule migration message2](/images/users-guide/cockpit/cockpit-export-migrate2.png)

-**Info:** To use the new export schedule functionality and for the migration to work, the report-agent microservice needs to be subscribed which is the case per default.
+**Info:** To use the new export schedule feature and for the migration to work, the report-agent microservice needs to be subscribed.
+New tenants will be subscribed to it automatically.
+Existing tenants should make sure that they are subscribed to it.

 #### To export data